Sponge1774/Sponge1774/README.md

 I am a professional in career transition with a strong interest in web development, data science, artificial intelligence, project management.

 I'm at the beginning of my development journey, focused on acquiring new skills and knowledge to build a solid career in technology.
-Currently, I'm diving deep into [Technologies/Tools you are learning or have some contact with, e.g., Python, programming logic, SQL databases].
+Currently, I'm diving deep into Python and programming logic.

-I am passionate about [something that motivates you, e.g., solving problems, learning new things, creating solutions that impact people] and I'm seeking my first opportunity to apply my knowledge and grow professionally.
+I am passionate about solving problems, learning new things, creating solutions that impact people and I'm seeking my first opportunity to apply my knowledge and grow professionally.

 ---